Michel Prost: Paris FC, Nancy, and Bastia

 Prost played for Paris FC from 1972 to 1973.
 He would score 4 goals in 37 appearances for the club in all competitions before signing for Nancy.
-Eventually, he would only stay at Nancy for only six months, signing with Bastia in December 1973.
+Eventually, he would only stay at Nancy for six months, signing with Bastia in December 1973.

-In the second half of 1976, Prost suffered an injury to his hip, and was told he could no longer play football at such a high level.
-He ended his professional career in October 1976, and left Bastia.
+In the second half of 1976, Prost suffered an injury to his hip and was told he could no longer play football at such a high level.
+He ended his professional career in October 1976 and left Bastia.

 Red Star and Poissy

 After his injury, Prost went to play for Red Star in a semi-professional setting.
 He would formally retire from playing football in 1977.
-Soon after, his former Stade Saint-Germain manager Roger Quenolle invited him to become sporting director at Poissy, where he was coach.
+Soon after, his former Stade Saint-Germain manager, Roger Quenolle, invited him to become sporting director at Poissy, where he was coach.
 Prost accepted, but also worked for Chrysler on the side.
 He would also go on to play 4 games and score 1 goal for Poissy in the Division 2 in the 1977–78 season.